+First, it’s important to understand the key differences between Rule 11 railroad rates and Through Rates.
 A Through Rate is one rate that covers all railroads in a multi-railroad shipment.
 For example, moving from the west coast to the east, you’d pay one rate to the origin carrier, who is then responsible for paying any other railroad(s) in the movement.
-You’re probably comfortable with these types of rates since they do not create much of an administrative burden.
+Through Rates tend to reduce administrative burdens, though they don’t offer you much information about how much you’re actually paying.

 Rule 11 rates, on the other hand, involve the independent negotiating and billing with each railroad in a joint movement.
 The shipper works directly with each carrier in setting up, billing, and paying that railroad’s portion.
 Sound like more work?
 Perhaps, but the benefits can far outweigh the costs.